 Forget the good Saint Patrick

 02 of 08

-Colleen is a very Irish name and for those who don't know, it means 'lass.'
-As you can imagine, this is a personal favorite and it's such a fun rhyme that embodies Ireland perfectly.
+Colleen is a very Irish name that means "lass."
+As you can imagine, this is a personal favorite, and it's a fun rhyme that embodies Ireland perfectly.

 "Here's to the land of the shamrock so green,